-Despite sparking public interest with the large Model S and even larger Model X, Tesla’s intent to democratise electric motoring charged up a notch with this executive car-sized Model 3, launched in 2019.
-It’s been a runaway worldwide sales success, offering all the high-tech, drama, range and modernism of the larger cars in a smaller and more affordable package.
+Tesla’s intent to democratise electric motoring charged up a notch with the executive-sized Tesla Model 3, launched in 2019.
+WIth Tesla having sparked public interest with the large Tesla Model S and even larger Tesla Model X, it’s been a runaway worldwide sales success, offering all the high-tech, drama, range and modernism of the larger cars in a smaller and more affordable package.

 Three flavours of Model 3 are available: Standard Range Plus, Long Range and the flagship Performance version.
 On the road, it’s very good, with even the entry-level, rear-wheel-drive Standard Range Plus managing 0-60mph in 6.1sec.
 However, the Long Range and Performance models have four-wheel drive and not one but two electric motors.